 We talk freely about God, pray and worship together and serve in the Lord’s name.

-**New Club** St. Faustina Youth Society will meet the 2nd Wednesday of each month from September through May at 2:50pm until 3:45pm.
-Students in grades 3 – 8 will lead the Chaplet of the Divine Mercy in the chapel promptly at 3pm.
-After the Chaplet, students will work on their yearly service project.
-Siblings and younger SAS students are welcome to attend, but must be accompanied by a parent.
-All are welcome to participate in the service project.
+St. Faustina Youth Society meets the 2nd Wednesday of each month from 2:50pm until 3:30pm.
+Students in grades 3 – 8 will lead the Chaplet of the Divine Mercy in the chapel, are afternoon prayer leaders, participate in off-campus service projects and retreat, host Cop Stop, and more.
 If you are interested in signing up, please email Ms. Ghio at firstname.lastname@example.org.

 The whole liturgical life of the Church revolves around the Eucharistic sacrifice and the sacraments.
 Sacraments are “powers that comes forth” from the Body of Christ, which is ever-living and life-giving.
 They are actions of the Holy Spirit at work in his Body, the Church.
 They are “the masterworks of God” in the new and everlasting covenant.

 Our children share in lively discussion and interactive learning to come to a deeper understanding of this beautiful Sacrament of Healing.
 First Reconciliation is typically celebrated during Advent in the second year of Eucharist preparation, or Eucharist II.
 Eucharist II preparation occurs usually, but not always, during the second grade year.

 The Sacrament of the Eucharist

 The holy Eucharist completes Christian initiation.
 Those who have been raised to the dignity of the royal priesthood by Baptism and configured more deeply to Christ by Confirmation participate with the whole community in the Lord’s own sacrifice by means of the Eucharist.
 St. Ann Catholic students celebrate the sacrament of the First Eucharist in the second grade.